PriyankaSPawar/Final_Poject_Travel-and-Relocation-Dashboard/README.md

 - **Data Cleaning**: Merging data from different sources required extensive cleaning and normalization to ensure consistency.
 - **Visualization Complexity**: Designing dashboards that are both informative and easy to use, while effectively conveying complex data, was a significant challenge.

-## Future Scope
-- **Expansion of Parameters**: Incorporating additional parameters such as more environmental factors, more languages, more cities.
-- **Real-time Data Integration**: Integrating real-time data updates to provide users with the latest information.
-- **User Personalization**: Adding features that allow users to input their preferences for a more personalized experience.
-- **Mobile Compatibility**: Optimizing the dashboards for mobile devices to enhance accessibility and user experience.

 ## Getting Started
 To explore the dashboards, you can visit the Tableau Public link: [NextStop Europe Tableau Dashboards](https://public.tableau.com/app/profile/priyanka.pawar3354/viz/Julia_Priyanka_WBSCoding_Project/Story1)